anestisb/android-prepare-vendor/README.md

 targeted advanced actions, bugs investigation & development of new features.

+## Configuration files explained
+### **system-proprietary-blobs-apiXX.txt**
+List of files to be appended at the `PRODUCT_COPY_FILES` list.
+These files are effectively copied across as is from source vendor directory to configured AOSP build output directory.

+### **shared-proprietary-blobs-apiXX.txt**
+Pre-built shared libraries (*.so) extracted from factory images that are included as a separate local module.
+Multi-lib support & paths are automatically generated based on the evidence collected while crawling factory images extracted partitions.
+Files enlisted here will excluded from `PRODUCT_COPY_FILES` and instead added to the `PRODUCT_PACKAGES` list.

+### **vendor-config-apiXX.txt**
+Additional makefile flags to be appended at the dynamically generated `BoardConfigVendor.mk` These flags are useful in case we want to override some default values set at original `BoardConfig.mk` without editing the source file.

 ## Android M (API-23) supported devices

 * angler - Nexus 6p